Welcome! I am glad that you could stop in and check out my site.

 Some of my Life Coach clients include PhD candidates, two were battling cancer, a couple trying to reach their ideal weight and/or physical health, some facing career changes and major life events such as empty nest and divorce.
 I have close to twenty years experience in the field of Child Welfare interviewing children and their families helping to guide them through their challenges.
 Ten years experience training caseworkers in large, small and individual settings guiding them in how to be more empathetic and to release judgments.
 I have discovered whether working with youth, parents, caseworkers, supervisors, administrators there is one thing most people have in common, they are searching for a purpose in life, for meaning and self-love.
 Some have succeeded and others need assistance getting back on track.
 Some were on track and somehow took a turn down a path that didn’t seem to lead to their goal.
 That’s what I am here to assist you with, finding and remaining on a path that will lead you to success, abundance, health and peace in your life.
 Sometimes that path may not appear to be the right path but as you continue along you may realize it is.
 So don’t jump off track just yet, let’s take a look at what is going well and then just tweak some of your actions, behaviors, thoughts to allow you to learn the lesson at hand and move on a little faster.

-I am a Certified Life Coach (Quantum Success Coaching Academy), a Therapeutic Touch practitioner, a Graduate Instructor of Dale Carnegie Course, a doTerra Wellness Advocate, facilitate meditations, essential oil roller ball classes, along with wind chime and vision board classes.
+I am a certified Kripalu Mindfulness Outdoor Guide (KMOG), certified Life Coach (Quantum Success Coaching Academy), a Therapeutic Touch practitioner, a doTerra Wellness Advocate, and facilitate meditations, essential oil roller ball and diffuser bracelet workshops, along with wind chime and vision board workshops.
+Previously a graduate trainer for Dale Carnegie.

 I look forward to guiding you as you awaken your inner self and find your way on your creative journey to an awesome, loving, abundant, adventure filled life.